1919

 Renaming of a Stadium

-September 11 – City Stadium is renamed Lambeau Field to honor the Packers’ founder and first coach, Earl “Curly” Lambeau.
+City Stadium was renamed Lambeau Field to honor the Packers’ founder and first coach, Earl "Curly" Lambeau.

 1967

-January 15 – Packers win the league’s first ever Super Bowl title against the Chiefs.
+The Packers won the league’s first-ever Super Bowl title against the Chiefs.

-December 31 – In -13 degree temperatures, the Packers defeated the Cowboys in the last seconds of the game known as the “Ice Bowl.”
+In minus 13-degree temperatures, the Packers defeated the Cowboys in the last seconds of the game known as the “Ice Bowl,” clinching their third consecutive NFL title and advancing to the second Super Bowl, where they would defeat Oakland.

 1993